carockets/LabCourse_ItBasedLearning/concept.md

 * After starting the game one has to choose the main character (male/femeale) and enter a name.
 * The player will be presented a short summary of the plot and get to know what his/her tast will be.
-* The player has to modify the source code of the game so that the main character will be able to rescue the snake
+* The player has to modify the source code of the game so that the main character will be able to rescue the snake Examples for this are:
+* implementing a function that allows the character to run continously (e.g. through a while-clause)
+* implementing a function that allows the character to jump
+* implementing a function that allows the character to run
+* implementing various attributes and setting them to different values (e.g. ability to swim = true...)
+* implementing a new additional object (e.g. coins)
+* implementing a new object/function/attribute that helps the player to get across obstacles

 ### Goals
 The students will get an introduction to computer programming with python.